yousefalkhatibDev/Finance-Interface/Coding GuideLines.md

 Be generous with comments.
 It is useful to leave information that will be read at a later time by people (possibly yourself) who will need to understand what you have done.
 The comments should be well-written and clear, just like the code they are annotating.
 An occasional nugget of humor might be appreciated.
 Frustrations and resentments will not.

-It is important that comments be kept up-to-date.
+It is important that comments be kept up to date.
 Erroneous comments can make programs even harder to read and understand.

 Make comments meaningful.
 Focus on what is not immediately visible.
 Don't waste the reader's time with stuff like